Holland Village, Singapore: Holland Village

 Holland Village is a crescent-shaped area of shophouses and small malls set around Lorong Liput and Lorong Mambong, surrounded by Holland Road and Holland Avenue.

 Chip Bee Gardens

-On the other side of Holland Avenue is a neighbourhood that was formerly developed as British military housing in the 1950s, but is now owned by the Singapore government and rented to private individuals and, on Jalan Merah Saga, businesses.
+On the other side of Holland Avenue is a neighbourhood of terraced houses and walk-up apartments that was formerly developed as British military housing in the 1950s, but are now managed by the Singapore Land Authority.
+The terraced houses and walk-up apartments are rented out on a two year lease and to individuals.
+The estate on Jalan Merah Saga are rented out to businesses.
 Chip Bee Gardens has a reputation for being an enclave of Western expatriates, although many Singaporeans and other Asians reside there too.

 Holland Close

 Holland Close is a large HDB estate located at the southern part of Chip Bee Gardens.
 Shuang Long Shan, also known as the Holland Close Cemetery, is a cemetery for the Hakka community since the 1960s.